 Aside from serving customers and keeping the shop organised, behind the scenes we sort through the donations, price items and clean stock if necessary.
 Additionally, we also arrange window displays, complete our paperwork and so on… there is always something to do!

-It never ceases to amaze me what people will donate.
-We are located in a very affluent area and get our fair share of brand new items from designers such as Louis Vuitton, Diane von Furstenberg or Prada.
-Some of these brands donate their seconds, or clothes that have been used for modelling shoots directly to us.
+Our shop is located in a very affluent area so we sell mostly designer brands.
+Our customers donate many new items from designers such as Louis Vuitton, Diane von Furstenberg or Prada.
+Sometimes the brands donate their seconds, or clothes that have been used for modelling shoots directly to us.

-Occasionally we get fake items which we cannot sell; these are relegated to a textile recycling company, a representative of which visits us once a week to take away our unwanted items.
+Occasionally we get fake items which we cannot sell.
+We offer these to a textile recycling company, who visit us once a week and take away our unwanted items.
 These also include items that are unsaleable, such as stained clothing, dirty cuddly toys or odd socks.
-As we are in an affluent area, we don’t sell very many ‘high street’ brands unless they are in new condition and from the more expensive end of the high street.
-Absolutely no ‘New Look’ or ‘Next’ items are kept – we transfer these items to other branches.

-We also get items that we have to dispose of which can be a little bit frustrating as it costs the shop money (roughly £2.50 per full bin liner).
-People mean well when they donate these items, but we really can’t do anything with broken mugs or used dish draining racks, for example.
+Also, we get items that need to be disposed of, including broken mugs and used dish draining racks.
+This is a bit frustrating as they are costly to get rid of – roughly £2.50 per full bin liner.
+People mean well when they donate these items, but we really can’t do anything with them.

 What skills do I need?

 No specific skills are required.
 The volunteers in our shop come from a variety of backgrounds and bring different skill sets with them.
 Some are very artistic, which is brilliant for displays and dressing mannequins.
 Others are great with people which makes for increased sales figures.